 “Are we supposed to hold a gun to their heads?”
-G asks.
+Mick asks.

-“There are so many of these requests, the staff tend to ignore them,” A adds his tuppence worth.
+“There are so many of these requests that the staff tend to ignore them,” Holier-than-thou adds his tuppence worth.

 “Only 4% of the respondents were able to give our core values.
 How is that possible when they’re displayed all over the campus?”
-C shakes his head.
+The Wee Man shakes his head.
 He’s right of course, it beggars belief.
-G is staring at those values, laminated and framed on the wall before him.
-“Academic excellence, intellectual integrity, freedom of expression, diversity and tolerance.”
-C taps the table as he lists them.
+Mick is staring at those very values, laminated and framed on the wall before him: “Academic excellence, intellectual integrity, freedom of expression, diversity and tolerance.”

 “Final year students must be clear on the qualities they have acquired from our academic programmes.”

-“You obviously haven’t read the briefing papers from the Quality Enhancement Team.
+“You clearly haven’t read the briefing papers from the Quality Enhancement Team.
 Our students are creative, critically minded, independent problem solvers.
 Make sure they know this.”

-“We could begin each lecture with that as a mantra,” A suggests.
+“We could begin each lecture with that as a mantra,” Phlegmy suggests.

-G regrets agreeing to join the committee.
+Mick regrets agreeing to join the committee.
 Better the fool’s paradise of not knowing than seeing the grotesque masquerade at close quarters.
 The tacit restraint of university governance does not permit opposition or disagreement.
 It is an unspoken rule never to express anything heartfelt or say what you really mean.
-They are a dreary lot.
-D is plodding and fussy and if affable enough, G would never willingly spend time with him outside of work.
-B is an opportunist and the cards are stacked in her favour.
-A is remote.
-F keeps to himself.
-E hides behind an anti-social mask.
-As for C, he has no significance as an individual; his significance is as Head of Strategy.
+The members of the committee are a dreary lot and wholly unremarkable.
+La Luz is an opportunist and the cards are stacked in her favour.
+Holier-than-thou is remote.
+Prissy keeps to himself.
+Phlegmy hides behind an anti-social mask.
+V-neck is plodding and fussy and if affable enough, Mick would never willingly spend time with him outside of work.
+His wife died in a swimming accident the year before.
+Mick knows this because V-neck was missing at one of the meetings and the Wee Man made the announcement as though her accidental death was part of university strategy.
+The others accepted the news with apparent disinterest.
+As for The Wee Man, he has no significance as an individual; his significance is as Head of Strategy.

-“But that may be how the staff feel,” D pipes up.
+“But that is how the staff feel,” V-neck pipes up.

 “Surely the questionnaire is anonymous.”